Oxford Centre for Computational Neuroscience

 Discovery of the tertiary taste cortex (in the anterior cingulate cortex) (443, 468).

 The discoveries that the first cortical region in which information about reward value is made explicit in the representation in primates including humans is the orbitofrontal cortex (124, 291, 322, 333, 367, 441, 495, 579, B11, B14, B16), and a second is the anterior cingulate cortex (443, 468, 495, B14, B16).
+The evidence for reward value representations comes from rapid visual reward reversal learning, and from devaluation by feeding to satiety (79, 212, 216, 674, B11, B16, 674).

 Discoveries of the roles of sensory-specific satiety, variety in the food available, and top-down cognitive and attentional control reward representations in the orbitofrontal cortex in appetite control and obesity, with implications for the prevention and control of obesity (416, 420, 426, 484, 487, 519, 542, B11, 558, 634, 638).